 What has your experience been with hugging in your relationship?

-If you would like to read more in detail about this topic in my The Art of Relationships blog, click here .
+If you would like to read more in detail about this topic in my post for WebMD's Relationships blog, click here .

 Dr. Becker-Phelps's discussions and her responses in those discussions are for general educational purposes only.
 If you need help for an emotional or behavioral problem, please seek the assistance of a psychologist or other qualified mental health professional.